Mono Lake Volunteer spotlight: Jo BaconAugust 9th, 2017 by Aviva, Mono Lake Intern

 “Volunteering has always been a part of my life, ever since I joined Girl Scouts,” says Mono Lake Volunteer Jo Bacon.
 Part of the original class of volunteers in 2004 and named Volunteer of the Year in 2011, Jo is a stalwart volunteer with a passion for engaging the public and protecting the Mono Basin.

 She originally discovered the wonders of the Eastern Sierra in the 1970s on a trip to cross country ski and eventually moved to Mammoth Lakes full-time in 2002 after more than 25 years in Riverside, California.
 Since her move, Jo has certainly made her mark on the Eastern Sierra community.
-She served as mayor of Mammoth Lakes for eight years then another two on the planning commission, along with doing interpretive work for the Mammoth Ranger District and some naturalist work in the area.
+She served on the Mammoth Lakes Town Council for eight years, including two as mayor, then another two on the planning commission, along with doing interpretive work for the Mammoth Ranger District and some naturalist work in the area.

 She was drawn to the Mono Basin originally by the star talks, where she was convinced to become a Mono Lake Volunteer.
 Now she primarily leads tours of South Tufa and helps out at the Forest Service Mono Basin Visitor Center.
 Jo also often helps out with giving tours to school groups that visit the area.
 One of her fondest memories is leading a tour for Mammoth Middle School students in the winter and, “even though everyone needed their parkas and the wind and foam off the lake were blowing everywhere, they loved it!”
 Jo loves interpretive tours because “language is no barrier, you don’t need English to touch, feel, and understand nature.”